Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Entry requirements

 Communication in the Digital Society is a complex phenomenon, and you will best learn it in a diverse, interdisciplinary environment.
 As such, the minor is open to students from different Bachelor programs.
 Communication Science students are explicitly encouraged to follow this minor, as it complements and extends what is taught in the regular courses with a sharp focus on the Digital Society while also covering computational communication science skills.
-This minor has a maximum capacity of 50 students (of which 25 spots are reserved for Communication Science students); a selection will take place if more than 50 students apply that meet the entry requirements listed in the Course Catalogue.
+This minor has a maximum capacity of 50 students (of which 25 spots are reserved for Communication Science students).
+If the number of applicants exceeds the number of places available, admission will be randomly allocated, provided entry requirements are met as listed in the Course Catalogue.

 Application and Admission